robertdfrench/robertdfrench.github.com/_posts/2015-12-14-wtf-is-cors.markdown

 Access-Control-Request-Method: GET
 {% endhighlight %}

 Recall here that CORS and the same-origin policy are browser-level features.
-It does no good to write code to discriminate requests based on the Origin header; attackers will lie to you anyhow.
+It does no good to write code to discriminate requests based solely on the Origin header; attackers will lie to you anyhow.
 We simply need to tell the browser what Origins we expect such calls from.
 These features are for the user's protection, not yours.

 #### Step 3 -- Server confirms that it expects CORS requests from sunnyvale.ca
 To allow CORS requests from documents on `sunnyvale.ca`, include the `Access-Control-Allow-Origin` header in your reply, like so: